 Guidance note 1:

-We acknowledge that we are asking our users to give us their time to watch our channel.
-Watching Australia’s Science Channel is an exchange of time for value.
-If we waste our viewer’s time we abuse and destroy the relationship we have with them and damage our reputation and brand.
+We acknowledge that we are asking our users to give us their time to read or view our contents.
 Our content standards need to be of the highest quality to deliver value to our users.

 Guidance note 2:

-Audiences travel to Australia’s Science Channel by their own choice.
+Audiences travel to The Royal Institution of Australia’s editorial and educational products by their own choice.
 This means that they are searching for something.
 Generally, choices are motivated by aspirations; the aspiration to improve themselves or their lifestyles.
 We need to respect our audiences by pitching our content with high levels of integrity, accuracy, veracity and production values.
-We are not a television station, where people are willing to watch just because the thing is on, or the choices on the other channels are even worse.
-Trying to build volume by aiming at the lowest common denominator, doesn’t work in the case of an online niche content channel like Australia’s Science Channel.

-Australia’s Science Channel content is entertaining, informative and educational.
-It is accessible and relevant to a general audience and invites them into discussions about issues in science.
+The Royal Institution of Australia content is entertaining, informative, educational and addresses a wider public interest for information that is underpinned by verified evidence.
+It is accessible and relevant to a general audience and invites them into discussions about issues in science and the relevance of science to their everyday lives and to informed public decision-making.
 Our content takes the consumer seriously.
 All content is suitable for delivery on smart phones, tablets, computer screens and connected televisions.

 We aim to deliver the highest possible production values but acknowledge that different types of content and production circumstances will deliver various levels of quality to different audiences.

-Australia’s Science Channel gathers its content through internal productions, through content partners and through third party publishers and acquisitions.
-Content that appears on Australia’s Science Channel is curated by our editorial team and our contributing publishers.
+The Royal Institution of Australia gathers its content through internal productions, through content partners and through third party publishers and acquisitions.
+Content that appears on The Royal Institution of Australia’s editorial products is curated by our editorial team and our contributing publishers.
 All content needs to abide by our Editorial and Quality Guidelines outlined in the clauses under sections 1, 2, and 3.
 Content needs to be current, or otherwise relevant.
 All our content is compliant with the standards of good taste and community acceptability.

-Australia’s Science Channel has the facilities and capacities to produce a limited amount of our own material.
+The Royal Institution of Australia has the facilities and capacities to produce a certain amount of our own material.